Workers at Philadelphia Whole Foods vote to form first union for Amazon-owned supermarket chain

 (CNN) — Workers at a Pennsylvania Whole Foods store voted on Monday to unionize, forming the first union in the organic grocery chain owned by Amazon.

-The majority of workers at the flagship store in Philadelphia’s Center City neighborhood voted to join a local chapter of the United Food and Commercial Workers (UFCW), which represents hundreds of thousands of employees at grocery chains nationwide.
+A majority of the employees at the flagship store in Philadelphia’s Center City neighborhood voted to join a local chapter of the United Food and Commercial Workers (UFCW), which represents hundreds of thousands of employees at grocery chains nationwide.
+The union said 130 workers voted in favor and 100 workers voted against the move.

 “This fight is far from over, but today’s victory is an important step forward,” said chapter President Wendell Young IV.
 “We are ready to bring Whole Foods to the bargaining table to negotiate a fair first contract that reflects the workers’ needs and priorities.”